donaldsa18/WarframePrimeHelper/README.md

 ### Filter Parameters
 - The filter parameters v1 and v2 describe the thresholds for a color to be considered part of text based on its value in HSV representation.
 You should only need to edit this if you have a screen saturation overlay or if Warframe changes their UI.
-- The filter paramater delta describes how different the screen has to be from the last frame to be processed by the OCR engine.
+- The filter parameter delta describes how different the screen has to be from the last frame to be processed by the OCR engine.
 Reduce it if the program doesn't detect any primes.

 ### Updates
 - The updates box manages price data from Warframe Market.
 Run Update Prices maybe once a week and run Update Ducats when new Primes are added to Warframe Market